Vegan Dairy-Free Gluten-Free Instant Pot Recipe 30-Minute Recipe

-Obviously, my Meal Plan for the week was no longer realistic since it involved standing.
+Obviously, my Meal Plan for the week was no longer realistic since it involved actually standing.
 Instead, Carnivorous Maximus and I suffered take-out from the grocery store, dined on leftovers and made scrambled eggs.
-But one night a close friend and her husband appeared at our door, in the middle of a snow storm, with a cozy dinner for us all to enjoy together – lentil soup, salad, a hunk of crusty bread and wine.
-We lit the fireplace with the push of a button on the wall, set the table, and feasted on the culinary height of my week.
+One night, friends appeared at our door, in the middle of a raging snow storm, with a pot full of toasty lentil soup, salad, a hunk of crusty bread and wine.
+We lit the fireplace, set the table, and feasted on the culinary height of my week.

-The following day, I still craved lentil soup, and ransacked the pantry closet for dried lentils.
+The following day, still craving lentil soup, I ransacked the pantry for dried lentils.
 I came up with 2 bags of Black Beluga Lentils, a partial bag of French Green Lentils, and an unopened bag of Red Lentils.
-What I didn’t have, was a bag of Brown Lentils, which is what I usually use.
-I wasn’t sure which was the best bag to go with.
+And I knew a pot of curried lentil soup was in my future.

 A Tutorial on the Types of Lentils + What To Do With Them